Skip to Content

 See the middle shelving unit with the big golden cat?
 That’s the door.

-Once inside, you’ll find a small cocktail lounge with limited seating.
+Behind the door is a small, intimate cocktail lounge with limited seating.

 Here are a couple of photos that I was able to snap the night of Resorts World’s grand opening.